yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

         -> IO b
 ~~~~~~

-It says that `bind` takes two IO actions as parameter and return another IO action.
+It says that `bind` takes two IO actions as parameters and returns another IO action.

 Now, remember the _important_ patterns.
 The first was: